openziti/helm-charts/charts/ziti-controller/README.md

 ## TODO's

 * replicas - Each controller replica needs to be it's own HA member.
 We have to wait until HA https://github.com/openziti/ziti/blob/release-next/doc/ha/overview.md is officially released.
-* lower CA / Cert livetime; how to refresh stuff when Certs are updated?
+* lower CA / Cert lifetime; how to refresh stuff when Certs are updated?
 * Deploy Prometheus scraper configuration when `prometheus.enabled = true`
 * cert-manager allows issuing only one cert per key, i.e., ClientCertKeyReuseIssue prevents us from issuing a user cert and server cert backed by same private key, hence the controller config.yaml re-uses server certs in place of user certs to allow startup and testing to continue